What is Speech Therapy?

 Communication is an essential component of learning and development that begins in infancy and continues throughout adulthood.
 A baby’s first cries are their way of communicating basic needs- hunger, pain, boredom, etc. and then quickly develop into coos and squeals to communicate happiness and joy.
 A typically developing child then learns the importance of using words, gestures, body language, and facial expressions as means to express wants, needs, and feelings.
 All children need to communicate in some form.
 Children who are demonstrating difficulty with their communication abilities may not be able to successfully express themselves, gain independence, have good self- esteem, benefit fully in educational learning and development, and/ or build healthy relationships.

 Speech- Language Therapists at Pediatric Therapy Services, Inc. are American Speech-Language-Hearing Association (ASHA) certified, are licensed by the state of Minnesota Department of Health, and are CPR and First Aid trained.
-PTS, Inc. Speech- Language Therapists provide therapy in a variety of areas, including the following:
+PTS, Inc. Speech-Language Therapists identify areas of need, evaluate, and provide individualized treatment plans.
+Our Speech-Language Therapists use a combination of child directed and therapist directed approaches to target a variety of areas, including the following:

 - Feeding/ Swallowing/ Oral Motor